Wooden Door Costs: Simple Breakdown for Interior and Exterior Doors in Long Island City, NY

 How much does a wooden door cost for a standard interior opening?

-What's the price difference between interior and exterior wooden doors?
+What's the difference between interior and exterior wooden doors?

-Do custom wooden doors cost more than standard sizes?
+How do custom wooden doors compare to standard sizes?

 How long do wooden doors last in New York's climate?